ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         This PMU can not distinguish GPU A1 and A2 memory and always count both.

+      - NVLink-C2C PMU:

+        Use the outgoing events to count read/write trafficfrom all sources to GMEM.

     * Socket A PCIE BAR:

       - PCIE-TGT PMU: